Apple's new ARKit has multi-user support

 Apple is getting more serious about augmented reality.

-The company on Monday announced a new version of ARKit, its set of tools that lets developers create augmented reality apps for iPhones and iPads.
-The updated version will have multi-user functions, so more than one person can see the same AR experiences at the same time.
+The company on Monday announced a new version of ARKit, Apple's set of tools that let developers create augmented reality apps for iPhones and iPads.
+The updated version will have multi-user functions, so more than one person can see the same AR experience at the same time.

 For the uninitiated, augmented reality, or AR, overlays digital graphics over things you'd normally see in the real world -- like the flower crown you'd see in a Snapchat filter or the wild pokemon running around in Pokemon Go.

+Apple made the announcement during its annual Worldwide Developer Conference in San Jose, California.

-"AR is transformational technology," Craig Federighi, Apple's senior vice president of Software Engineering, said on stage.
+"AR is transformational technology," Craig Federighi, Apple's senior vice president of Software Engineering, said on stage at WWDC.
 "We're on a relentless pace of advancement."

-The company made the announcement Monday at its annual Worldwide Developer Conference in San Jose, California.

 Apple said it's also partnering with Adobe on a new file format for AR, called USDZ.
 Adobe's Creative Cloud services will support the new format.